'Round Springfield: Cultural references

-The episode contains numerous references to popular culture.
-The title is a play on both the jazz standard 'Round Midnight by Thelonious Monk and the similarly named film also about an unappreciated jazz musician.
-When a deceased Bleeding Gums Murphy appears to Lisa in a cloud towards the end of the episode, he is joined by Darth Vader from the Star Wars film series, Mufasa from The Lion King, and James Earl Jones.
-Although all three roles were originally portrayed by Jones, the characters in this scene were impersonated by cast member Harry Shearer; Jones himself guest starred twice previously.
+The title is a play on both Thelonious Monk's jazz standard 'Round Midnight and Bertrand Tavernier's similarly named film, also about an unappreciated jazz musician.
+When a deceased Bleeding Gums Murphy appears to Lisa in a cloud towards the end of the episode, he is joined by Mufasa from The Lion King, Darth Vader from Star Wars and James Earl Jones representing his announcing work on CNN.
+Although all three roles were originally portrayed by Jones, the characters in this scene were impersonated by Harry Shearer; Jones himself guest starred in "Treehouse of Horror" and "Treehouse of Horror V".
 Additionally, Mufasa accidentally mentions "Kimba" and corrects himself by saying "Simba".
 This is a reference to the debate regarding The Lion King's resemblance to the anime Kimba the White Lion.
 Lisa and Bleeding Gums play Carole King's song "Jazzman" in this scene and in the hospital earlier in the episode.
 Bleeding Gums has to leave at the end of the scene because he has a date with the jazz singer Billie Holiday.

 Additionally, Homer has a Starland Vocal Band tattoo on his arm, Bart considers buying a Steve Allen "ultimate pog", and the music heard just before Bart's operation is a parody of the theme music of ER.
 Bleeding Gums appears on an episode of The Cosby Show, a reference to Bill Cosby often getting jazz musicians he liked to appear on the show; in the episode, Cosby is voiced by The Simpsons regular Dan Castellaneta.
 Lionel Hutz's "crack team of lawyers", Robert Shaporo and Albert Dershman, are parodies of Robert Shapiro and Alan Dershowitz, two of the defense attorneys at the O. J. Simpson murder case.
 The three drive away in a white pickup truck, similar to the Ford Bronco that Al Cowlings and O. J. Simpson drove in their televised low-speed pursuit before Simpson's arrest.